ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - timestamp REQUIRED: timestamp referring to when the Initialization Request Message was received.

-- serverSignature REQUIRED.
-The digital signature of the server.

 Here is an example of the message request body:

 ```json